-Conversational Tutoring Systems Dialog-based learning activities are known to promote high levels of cognitive engagement and to benefit learning outcomes [6].
+Conversational Tutoring Systems Dialog-based learning activities are known to promote high levels of cognitive engagement and to benefit learning outcomes [5].
 This motivated the integration of conversational activities into learning technologies.
-In their systematic review, Paladines and Ramirez [29] categorized the design principles underlying existing CTSs into three major categories: (i) expectation misconception tailoring (EMT) [27], (ii) model-tracing (MT) [33]) and (iii) constraint-based modeling (CBM) [24].
-While all three frameworks can benefit learning, they require designers to spend substantial effort configuring the systems for each individual lesson and domain [5].
-Further, due to limitations of underlying NLP techniques, many CTSs struggle to maintain coherent free-form conversations, answer learners' questions, and understand learners' responses reliably [27].
-In this context, this paper employs recent NLP advances as the foundation for a novel type of LLM-driven CTS to facilitate free-form adaptive dialogues and to alleviate the burdens associated with content authoring.
+In their systematic review, Paladines and Ramirez [27] categorized the design principles underlying existing CTSs into three major categories: (i) expectation misconception tailoring (EMT) [26], (ii) model-tracing (MT) [31] and (iii) constraint-based modeling (CBM) [23].
+While all three frameworks can benefit learning, they require designers to spend substantial effort configuring the systems for each individual lesson and domain [4].
+Further, due to limitations of

 Fig. 1.
-UI of Ruffle&Riley. (a) Learners are asked to teach Ruffle (student agent) in a free-form conversation and request help as needed from Riley (professor agent).
-Ruffle tries to guide the learner to articulate the expectations in the tutoring script. (b) The learner can navigate the lesson material during the conversation. (c) Ruffle encourages the learner to explain the content. (d) Riley responds to a help request. (e) Riley detected a misconception and prompts the learner to revise their response.
+UI of Ruffle&Riley. (a) Learners are asked to teach Ruffle (student agent) in a free-form conversation and request help as needed from Riley (professor agent). (b) The learner can navigate the lesson material during the conversation. (c) Ruffle encourages the learner to explain the content. (d) Riley responds to a help request. (e) Riley detected a misconception and prompts the learner to revise their response.